Periyar: Self-determination of Dravida Nadu

 The concept of Dravida Nadu was later modified down to Tamil Nadu.
 This led to a proposal for a union of the Tamil people of not only South India but including those of Ceylon as well.
-In 1953, Ramasamy helped to preserve Madras as the capital of Tamil Nadu, which later was the name he substituted for the more general Dravida Nadu.
-In 1955 Ramasamy threatened to burn the national flag, but on Chief Minister Kamaraj's pledge that Hindi should not be made compulsory, he postponed the action.
+In 1953, Periyar helped to preserve Madras as the capital of Tamil Nadu, which later was the name he substituted for the more general Dravida Nadu.
+In 1955 Periyar threatened to burn the national flag, but on Chief Minister Kamaraj's pledge that Hindi should not be made compulsory, he postponed the action.
 In his speech of 1957 called Suthantara Tamil Nadu En?
 (Why an independent Tamil Nadu?), he criticised the Central Government of India, inducing thousands of Tamilians to burn the constitution of India.
-The reason for this action was that Ramasamy held the Government responsible for maintaining the caste system.
+The reason for this action was that Periyar held the Government responsible for maintaining the caste system.
 After stating reasons for separation and turning down opinions against it, he closed his speech with a "war cry" to join and burn the map of India on 5 June.
-Ramasamy was sentenced to six months imprisonment for burning the Indian constitution.
+Periyar was sentenced to six months imprisonment for burning the Indian constitution.

 Advocacy of such a nation became illegal when separatist demands were banned by law in 1957.
 Regardless of these measures, a Dravida Nadu Separation Day was observed on 17 September 1960 resulting in numerous arrests.
-However, Ramasamy resumed his campaign in 1968.
+However, Periyar resumed his campaign in 1968.
 He wrote an editorial on 'Tamil Nadu for Tamilians' in which he stated, that by nationalism only Brahmins had prospered and nationalism had been developed to abolish the rights of Tamils.
 He advocated that there was need to establish a Tamil Nadu Freedom Organization and that it was necessary to work towards it.